Karunabist/learning/README.md

 - [ ] [Compiler](http://web.stanford.edu/class/cs143/)

 ### Python

+Python is object.
+Everything is object in python.
+Strings are objects, Lists are objects, Functions are objects and Even modules are also objects.

+Python is using a pure object model where classes are instances of a meta-class “type” in Python, the terms “type” and “class” are synonyms.
+And “type” is the only class which is an instance of itself.

+Except for the Python keywords like “if def, globals”, using type(<name>) or dir(<name>) or just type the resource name and press enter- will work on pretty much anything.

 - [X] [Python Documentation: Officials ](https://docs.python.org/3/)
 - [X] [Context Manager and With Keyword in Python](https://www.geeksforgeeks.org/context-manager-in-python/)
 - [X] [Python Metaclass](https://www.pythontutorial.net/python-oop/python-metaclass/): type is default metaclass in python.